Proposed Regional Park at "Mt Vista Park"

 The possibility of the County and State "swapping" the Rutkowski and Schmidt properties was mentioned at several community meetings.
 If done, it would, at least, keep the maintenance facility adjacent to I-95 and keep heavy traffic off of Raphel Rd.
 Click here for more.

 Click here for map of properties.

-The proposal to run a gas pipeline through this property from a new LNG plant at Sparrows Point has now been dropped.
+The proposal to run a gas pipeline through this property up to Pennsylvania from a new LNG plant at Sparrows Point has now been dropped.
 It seems that the industry has switched from wanting to import gas to wanting to export it.

 It should be noted that "Mt Vista" is a historical place which was located at the other end of Mt Vista Rd by the new Harford Rd circle, thus, this park has been incorrectly named.
 Kingsville residents should come up with a better name and push for its use.
 The early land grants for this area were "Swanson" in 1665, "Simm's Choice" in 1674, "James' Park" in 1685 and "Annapolis" in 1748.
 (The county courthouse was on the other end of "Simm's Choice" from 1692 to 1712.)
 Elizabeth Raphel bought this property in 1836, thus "Raphel Park" is the obvious choice.